 A bounty table shows how much your program is willing to pay for various bugs you receive.
 They help set expectations for hackers and gives your bug bounty team a guideline to ensure fair and consistent reward amounts.
+Setting up a bounty table will help provide more granular data and analytics for your program, which will in turn, help your program become more successful.
 The bounties in the table are categorized based on the severity of the issue identified.

 To set up and publish your bounty table on your security page:

-Go to your program’s Settings > Rewards > Bounties.
+Go to Program Settings > Program > Rewards > Bounties.

 (Optional) Edit the column names of the bounty table that best fit the reward structure of your program under the Bounty Table section.

 Select the asset you want the bounty structure to apply to.
 If you want it to apply to all assets, the default is already set to All assets.